Hi, I’m Annick!

 Humans are pattern-seeking creatures.
 I teach standardized tests by illuminating repetitive elements in each section of the test and encouraging students to slow down and become more conscious of these patterns.

 Additionally, success on standardized tests takes a bit of grit, so I focus on the mental aspects of test-taking, including building mental stamina for test day and fine-tuning methods of maintaining focus or re-centering when focus has been lost.
-I like to say that the SAT is a marathon for the brain, so it’s important to do some long practice runs before race day!
+I like to say that the SAT is a marathon for the brain, so it’s important to do some long practice runs before race day.
+Taking full length exams is a core part of my curriculum for any student.

 Building skills for college and beyond

 What sort of skills am I talking about?
 I want my students to have a set of tools for reading pieces of text more critically and with greater comprehension.
-I want my students to have a holistic understanding of major math functions and be able to recognize these equations in the real world.
+I want my students to have a holistic understanding of major math concepts and be able to recognize math equations in the real world.
 I want my students to feel confident navigating punctuation and foundational grammar rules.

 The greatest gift I can receive is an email from a student, at some point during their college journey, expressing gratitude for the skills gained during our preparation sessions and how those skills have significantly impacted their academic performance in college.